Benson-Gikonyo/requirement-analysis/README.md

 -The user interface should be mobile-responsive and accessible on major browsers.

 -The system should comply with GDPR standards for handling personal data.

+##Acceptance Criteria

+###Importance of Acceptance Criteria in Requirement Analysis

+**Defines success**: Acceptance criteria outline the conditions that a feature or system must satisfy to be considered complete and acceptable by stakeholders.

+**Bridges communication**: They act as a shared understanding between developers, testers, and clients on what "done" means.

+**Reduces ambiguity**: Clear criteria help eliminate misunderstandings and misinterpretations of requirements.

+**Supports testing**: They serve as the basis for creating test cases and verifying that the system meets user needs.

+**Ensures quality**: By validating requirements against acceptance criteria, teams can ensure features align with business goals and user expectations.

+Example: Acceptance Criteria for Checkout Feature in the Booking Management System

+**Feature: Checkout Process for Booking**
+Acceptance Criteria:

+-Users must be able to proceed to checkout only if they have at least one booking in their cart.

+-The checkout page should display booking details, total cost, and selected dates.

+-Users should be able to apply discount codes or promotional vouchers (if valid).

+-The system must support multiple payment methods (e.g., credit card, PayPal, mobile money).

+-Successful payment should generate a confirmation message and a unique booking reference number.

+-The system must send an email confirmation to the user within 5 minutes of successful payment.

+-If payment fails, the system should provide an error message and allow retry without losing booking details.